PietroMarigo/BiAI/README.md

 ## credentials file

 Create a file named `credentials` in the project root to store secrets such as database passwords or API tokens.
-For the OpenRouter integration, set `OPEN_ROUTER_KEY=<your key>` in this file and load it with a tool like `dotenv` or by exporting it before starting the server.
+For the OpenRouter integration, set `OPEN_ROUTER_KEY=<your key>` in this file.
+The server reads the file automatically, so you don't need to load it manually.
 This file is listed in `.gitignore` so it will not be committed to the repository.

 ## Next steps